Lacrymology/states/youtrack/doc/index.rst

 :doc:`index` is a proprietary, commercial browser-based bug tracker, issue tracking system and project management software developed by JetBrains.
-It focuses on query-based issue search with auto-completion, manipulating issues in batches, customizing the set of issue attributes,[3] and creating custom workflows.
+It focuses on query-based issue search with auto-completion, manipulating issues in batches, customizing the set of issue attributes, and creating custom workflows.

 .. https://www.jetbrains.com/youtrack/